ilastik/ilastik4ij/README.md

 **Output:**

-* a new image where the pixels of each object get assigned the value that corresponds to the class that was predicted for this object.
+* a new image where the pixels of each object get assigned the value that corresponds to the class that was predicted for this object (Object Predictions output from ilastik).
+  Initially this image might appear black.
+  You can apply a colormap to it (e.g. `Image -> Lookup Tables -> glasbey_on_dark`) to see the result.
   ![Object Classification Output](./doc/screenshots/IJ-OC-output.png)

+#### Example macro usage

+A basic macro example for running object classification on a single image can be found in [`./examples/object_classification.ijm`](./examples/object_classification.ijm).

 ### Boundary-based Segmentation with Multicut